Canon 20D vs 800D

-The Canon EOS 20D and the Canon EOS 800D (labelled Canon T7i in some countries) are two digital cameras that were officially introduced, respectively, in August 2004 and February 2017.
+The Canon EOS 20D and the Canon EOS 800D (labelled Canon T7i in some countries) are two digital cameras that were announced, respectively, in August 2004 and February 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 20D has a resolution of 8.2 megapixel, whereas the 800D provides 24 MP.
+The 20D has a resolution of 8.2 megapixels, whereas the 800D provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 800D is notably smaller (14 percent) than the Canon 20D.
 Moreover, the 800D is markedly lighter (31 percent) than the 20D.
 In this context, it is worth noting that neither the 20D nor the 800D are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
 Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.

 |Canon 20D»||5.7 in||4.2 in||2.8 in||27.2 oz||700||n||Aug 2004||1,499||-||Canon 20D|